MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsUnassignedNumber.md

 ```

 ### -Priority
-**Below Content Applies To:** Lync Server 2010

-It is possible for unassigned number ranges to overlap.
-If a number falls within more than one range, the range with the highest priority will take effect.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 It is possible for unassigned number ranges to overlap.
 If a number falls within more than one range, the range with the highest priority will take effect.

 ```yaml